 Infinity of Nations

 The permanent museum exhibition “Infinity of Nations” shows the history and art of the various Indian nations.
 It is but a selection of the millions of objects that the wealthy New Yorker George Gustav Heye (1874 – 1957) collected during his travels through North, South and Central America.
-On the first floor, where you enter the museum, at the end of the oval hall you will find the entrance to the exhibition.
+Upon entering the museum in Lower Manhattan, at the end of the oval hall, you will find the entrance to this exhibition.
 Do not forget to look up before you enter the exhibition as the ceiling of the oval hall has been beautifully decorated with paintings of the former harbour.
 Once inside the exhibition, you can view the various clothes, utensils and artworks of the Indians, each divided per habitat.

 The Omaha Tribe and the Apsáalooke Tribe